omarreis/vsop2013/planetfun/README.md

 # Planet positions

-Planet positions are calculated using VSOP2013 ephemerides ( see https://github.com/omarreis/vsop2013 )
-This library calculates planet's heliocentric coordinates for epochs 1500 to 3000.
-( VSOP2013 by Francou and Simon )
+Planet positions are calculated using VSOP2013 planet database ( see https://github.com/omarreis/vsop2013 ).
+This library calculates planet's heliocentric coordinates for epochs 1500 to 3000  ( VSOP2013 by Francou and Simon )

-    see ftp://ftp.imcce.fr/pub/ephem/planets/vsop2013/ephemerides/

-VSOP2013 data files are not in this repository.
-Download from FTP repo.
+    VSOP2013 original FTP repository: ftp://ftp.imcce.fr/pub/ephem/planets/vsop2013/ephemerides/

-For speed and small bundle size, PlanetFun app uses a custom binary version of VSOP2013 data ( same idea as original vsop2013 but with a different implementation )
+For speed and small bundle size, PlanetFun app uses a custom binary version of VSOP2013 data.
+This is the same idea as original vsop2013 theory (i.e. using a fixed size bynary record to allow fast record search ), but with a different implementation, as it is difficult to share binary record formats across different languages ( Fortran and Pascal ).

-The steps to obtain planet ephemeris data file are:
+Steps to obtain VSOP2013 binary data file for deploying with *PlanetFun*:

 * Download VSOP2013.p2000 from the FTP repository above ( a 400 MB text file)
 * Use program *TestVSOP2013* to Load VSOP2013.p2000 text file.